robertorosero/pyhtonmig/Doc/library/re.rst

 patterns; backslashes are not handled in any special way in a string literal prefixed with ``'r'``.
 So ``r"\n"`` is a two-character string containing ``'\'`` and ``'n'``, while ``"\n"`` is a one-character string containing a newline.
 Usually patterns will be expressed in Python code using this raw string notation.

+It is important to note that most regular expression operations are available as module-level functions and :class:`RegexObject` methods.
+The functions are shortcuts that don't require you to compile a regex object first, but miss some fine-tuning parameters.

 .. seealso::

    Mastering Regular Expressions
       Book on regular expressions by Jeffrey Friedl, published by O'Reilly.
 The second edition of the book no longer covers Python at all, but the first edition covered writing good regular expression patterns in great detail.